Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/functions-and-return/_index.md

 ---
 content_type: topic
-title: Functions, return statements and printing to the terminal
+title: "Assessment: Functions, return statements and printing to the terminal"
 ---

 Students should 100% understand the following concepts.
 Note that simply memorizing this stuff will be insufficient.
 In the final test the different concepts will be combined in complex ways.